Setting up a personal injury trust does not have to be complicated or expensive. I offer a fixed fee of £480 including VAT.

 A personal injury trust is a legitimate device which holds personal injury compensation.
 Benefit regulations allow personal injury compensation held in a trust to be ignored.
 A personal trust is perfectly legitimate, being allowed by the benefit regulations temeselves.

 I have set out all the points you must think about and the information I will need to help you.
 This page is similar to the infomation I provide to a new client.
-Use the page to infrm yourself, but we should talk first, just to be sure you need a trust.
+Use the page to inform yourself, but it is best we talk first, just to be sure you need a trust.

-The usual answer to the needs of compensated people in receipt of benefits or care, is a bare trust to hold personal injury compensation.
+The usual answer to the needs of a compensated person who receives means-tested benefits or care, is a bare trust to hold personal injury compensation.
 This is the simplest form of trust.
 It is easy to manage, has no tax complications and allows the compensated person to retain a level of control.
 Provided you follow a few simple rules, you can use the trust fund with freedom.

 If you are to be a trustee and prefer to have only one other trustee, we need a discussion.
 I will require your specific instructions that you understand the risk and wish to proceed on that basis.

 When choosing trustees, please make sure they have a good credit history/rating.
 The trustees will have to open a bank account and a poor credit score may mean a bank or building society will refuse to allow them to be an account holder.

 We must plan ahead and consider what should happen to the money in the trust if you die.
 The simplest and best approach is to include a clause in the trust which transfers the remaining trust fund to your estate, to be dealt with under your Will.
 This strikes me as most sensible, as having separate provisions in your trust and your Will may frustrate your ultimate wishes.
 A Will is flexible, as it can be changed, but the trust cannot be changed.
 The alternative is to name persons to whom your trustees are to pay any remaining trust fund at your death.
 You can choose either route, but a Will is the best solution.